Apprehensions will be proved wrong says Modi

 "Hundreds of people from the neighbouring countries, who are facing persecution in these countries, those who have faith in Mother India, with the road open for Indian citizenship, their better future will be ensured," Modi said, without naming the proposed law.

-Referring to the abrogation of Article 370 of the Constitution, the prime minister said the decision might seem a politically difficult one, but it had raised a new hope of development for the people of Jammu and Kashmir and Ladakh.
+Referring to the abrogation of Article 370 of the Constitution, the Prime Minister said the decision might seem a politically difficult one, but it had raised new hope of development for the people of Jammu and Kashmir and Ladakh.

-He also said he was against government's interference in people's lives and advocated for minimum government and maximum governance.
+He also said he was against the government's interference in people's lives and advocated for minimum government and maximum governance.

 Rahul Gandhi slams Modi, Shah over Citizenship Bill, says duo living in 'imaginary' world

 "The government must exit people's lives as soon as possible.
 For a better tomorrow, the government needs to work in the core areas.
-Good governance will provide a better future to the people of the country," the prime minister said.
+Good governance will provide a better future to the people of the country," the Prime Minister said.

 He said his government was working towards connecting 15 crore houses to clean water.
 "Today, India, with full confidence, is working towards turning itself into a USD 5 trillion economy.
 It is directly linked with the income of the middle class and a better tomorrow," Modi said.